 On February 1, 1932, the Board authorized hiring of the second fireman, and on June 6, 1932 adopted a resolution of commendation for excellent service and the success of the Fire Department which was due in no small part to the officers of the Department.

-Today the Kings Mountain Fire Department has eight full time employees, six part time employees, and twenty five volunteer employees.
-The Department has at least 2 men on duty at all times.
+Today the Kings Mountain Fire Department has twenty one full time employees and six part time employees.
+The Department has at least 6 personnel on duty at all times.

 Kings Mountain has three neighboring departments with whom we respond mutual aid with: Oak Grove Volunteer Fire Department, Bethlehem Volunteer Fire Department, and in Gaston County Crowders Mountain Fire & Rescue.

-Members of our department are active in the community and county organizations such as: Cleveland County Haz-Mat Team, Arson Strike Team, Kings Mountain Rescue Squad, Bethlehem Volunteer Fire Department, Oak Grove Volunteer Fire Department, Cleveland County Training Officers Association, Cleveland County Firefighters Association, North Carolina Association of Fire Chiefs, North Carolina Haz-Mat Association, Western North Carolina Firefighters Association, North Carolina Association of Fire Service Instructors and many more.
+Members of our department are active in the community and county organizations such as: Kings Mountain Rescue Squad, Bethlehem Volunteer Fire Department, Cleveland County Training Officers Association, Cleveland County Firefighters Association, North Carolina Association of Fire Chiefs, North Carolina Haz-Mat Association, Western North Carolina Firefighters Association, North Carolina Association of Fire Service Instructors and many more.